switch in minutes · keep your data

 What does Heap do that smolanalytics doesn't?

-Deep retroactive autocapture with virtual events you redefine against all historical data, and Contentsquare session replay and digital experience analytics on higher plans. smolanalytics deliberately does not do session replay, heatmaps, experiments, or surveys.
+Deep retroactive autocapture with virtual events you redefine against all historical data, and Contentsquare's pixel-perfect DOM session replay and digital experience analytics on higher plans. smolanalytics ships heatmaps, surveys, feature flags, A/B experiments, and an event-based session inspector, but not video-style DOM recording.
 It is for teams who want a straight answer on what to fix, that they own, priced flat and cheap, and can ask in plain English.

 How does the pricing compare?

-Heap has a free tier up to about 10,000 monthly sessions, then paid plans start around $3,600 a year and become custom and sales-led above that. smolanalytics is flat: self-host is free forever under MIT, or the hosted cloud is Solo $9, Pro $29, Scale $149, and Business $499 a month, with extra events at $5 per million (versus roughly $50 at the big tools).
-There is a 14-day trial and no card required.
+Heap has a free tier up to about 10,000 monthly sessions, then paid plans start around $3,600 a year and become custom and sales-led above that. smolanalytics is flat: Pro $19 a month for 2M events or Scale $49 for 5M, with extra events at $6 per million (versus roughly $50 at the big tools).
+There is a 14-day trial at Pro limits and no card required.

 Get the verdict, not another dashboard.